-You will normally need to have the equivalent of a UK honours degree, at 2:1 level or better in a communication-related discipline such as media, communication, or in an economics-related discipline such as management.
+You will normally need to have the equivalent of a UK honours degree, at 2:1 level or better in a communication-related discipline such as media, communication, linguistics or management, with aspirations of a communications related career path.

 We also welcome applications from graduates who hold a role or have work experience that is relevant to the programme content.